Fast Scrambling in the Hyperbolic Ising Model: OTOCs at Finite Temperature

 where $Z=\Tr(e^{-\beta H})$ and $\beta=1/T$.

-For a chaotic system, OTOCs are expected to decay as $F_{\beta}(t)\sim e^{-\lambda_\beta t}$ for times before scrambling time, where $\lambda_\beta$ is the Lyapunov exponent and can be thought of as the quantum counterpart of the classical Lyapunov exponent.

-For systems at finite temperatures, it is common to employ a regularized definition for the OTOCs due to divergences~\cite{Maldacena:2015waa}.
+For a chaotic system, OTOCs are expected to show exponential growth as $F_{\beta}(t)\sim e^{\lambda_\beta t}$ for times before scrambling time, where $\lambda_\beta$ is the Lyapunov exponent and can be thought of as the quantum counterpart of the classical Lyapunov exponent.
+At finite temperatures, it is common to employ a regularized definition for the OTOCs due to divergences~\cite{Maldacena:2015waa}.
 This regularized form for the OTOCs can be defined as

 where $\alpha^4=Z^{-1}e^{-\beta H}$.